 Feeding is a very important factor for overall Bulldog health.
 This breed has a shorter built and a lower energy activity compared to most breeds, which makes them prone to weight issues.

 A Bulldog should be fed twice a day and the amount given depends on their age and activity level.
 Always make sure to have fresh water available at all times.

 For Bulldogs, their skin folds should be cleaned regularly to avoid infection.
 Brushing should also be done weekly to keep their coat in good condition.
 Every couple of weeks their nails should also be trimmed to prevent cracking and breakage.
 For the most part, the Bulldog is a fairly easy dog to groom and sheds at a low level.

 Are Bulldogs Good With Children?

-One of the best characteristics of a bulldog is that they are great with children.
-Patient and calm, bulldogs love attention from any human.
+One of the best Bulldog characteristics is that they are great with children.
+Patient and calm, Bulldogs love attention from any human.
 Even though this breed is fine with most people, it is still important to socialize them as early on as possible.